aldur/nixos-crostini/README.md

 ## Baguette support

-ChromeOS provides experimental support for Crostini without LXD containers (aka [Baguette][3]).
+ChromeOS provides experimental support for _containerless_ Crostini (aka [Baguette][3]).

-This repository allows building Baguette images as well.
-The resulting VM provides the same features as Crostini: clipboard sharing, URIs handling, and X/Wayland forwarding, etc.
+This repository can build for Baguette as well.
+The resulting VM image provides the same features as Crostini: clipboard sharing, URIs handling, and X/Wayland forwarding, etc.

+### Baguette: quick start

 To try Baguette: